Warhorses of Letters

 Interesting*

-I’ve never thought overly much about catchphrases, for whatever weird reason, and we certainly didn’t think ‘catchphrase’ at any point when we were writing Warhorses of Letters.
+Posted by on I’ve never thought overly much about catchphrases, for whatever weird reason, and we certainly didn’t think ‘catchphrase’ at any point when we were writing Warhorses of Letters.
 But we did think ‘I suppose “Kiss kiss hoofprint” might work on our picture’, probably because a couple of our original audience in Kilburn liked it.
 And it was nice when some people used it on Twitter when they were saying they liked the show.
 And the BBC has changed our picture to:

 I like it.